wgslr/getting-started/README.md

 # Onedata Quickstart Scenarios

-This repository contains a few scenarios for quickly and easily getting started with of Onedata distributed data management platform.
+This repository contains a few scenarios for quickly and easily getting started with [Onedata](http://github.com/onedata/onedata) distributed data management platform.
 The scenarios are intended for administrators who want to get familiar with Onedata.

 If you're new to Onedata please have a look at the introductory information in our [documentation](https://onedata.org/docs/doc/getting_started/what_is_onedata.html).

-Scenarios vary in complexity: beginning with simple, preconfigured demos and ending with highly advanced multi-cluster setups.
-The scenarios are implemented using preconfigured Docker images, and can be quickly deployed and tested.
+Scenarios vary in complexity: beginning with simple, preconfigured demos and ending with advanced multi-cluster setups.
+The scenarios are implemented using preconfigured [Docker images](https://hub.docker.com/u/onedata/), and can be quickly deployed and tested.

-We plan to add more scenarios in the future, if you can't find a scenario that addresses your specific requirements please visit our support [channel](https://onedata.org/support).
+We plan to add more scenarios in the future, if you can't find a scenario that addresses your specific requirements please create an [issue](https://github.com/onedata/onedata/issues).

 Scenarios are divided into 2 groups:

-### Entry level scenarios designed to run on `localhost` or a single virtual machine:
+### Entry level scenarios designed to run on a `localhost` or a single virtual machine:

-- [1.0](#s10): pre-configured Oneprovider that connects to [beta.onedata.org](https://beta.onedata.org) zone (public ip required) <br \>
+- [1.0](#s10): pre-configured Oneprovider that connects to [beta.onedata.org](https://beta.onedata.org) zone (public IP required) <br \>
     **Sources:** [scenarios/1_0_oneprovider_beta_onedata_org/](scenarios/1_0_oneprovider_beta_onedata_org/)
 - [2.0](#s20): pre-configured Oneprovider with pre-configured Onezone <br \>
     **Sources:** [scenarios/2_0_oneprovider_onezone/](scenarios/2_0_oneprovider_onezone/)